Shifted HSS solvers for the indefinite Helmholtz equation: Introduction

 When the HSS iterations for the $\hat{\delta}=\mathcal{O}(k)$ system are approximated using multigrid, the mesh-robustness is maintained, and the algorithm can be parallelised using standard Message Passing Interface (MPI) parallelisation techniques implemented in standard libraries such as PETSc \cite{petsc-user-ref}.
-Since the whole preconditioner is built from standard components, both the smoothers and the transfer operators have fixed stencil widths independent of $k$, so in turn the halos in the MPI communications have fixed depth, and we expect to see very good parallel scaling.
+Since the whole iteration is built from standard components, both the smoothers and the transfer operators have fixed stencil widths independent of $k$, so in turn the halos in the MPI communications have fixed depth, and we expect to see very good parallel scaling.
 In the range of perfect weak scaling of the multigrid solves, given sufficient computational cores, we argue that the algorithm should converge in $\mathcal{O}(k)$ wallclock time.
+This is beneficial when the mesh size $h$ needs to go to zero faster than $1/k$ as is required to overcome the pollution effect \cite{BaylissA1985Oacf}. \cite{spence2025preconditioning} proved that for the interior impedance problem, convergence of numerical solutions is obtained when $hk^{3/2}$ is sufficiently small (with $(hk)^{2p}k$ sufficiently small for degree $p$ finite elements and suitably smooth boundary).

 The rest of the article is organised as follows.
 In Section \ref{sec:formulations} we establish notation for two formulations of the indefinite Helmholtz equation and their finite element discretisation.
 In Section \ref{sec:HSS shifted}, we introduce the HSS iteration for the shifted ($\delta > 0$) Helmholtz equation, proving $k$- and mesh-robustness.
 In Section \ref{sec:HSS 0}, we introduce the shifted HSS iteration for the unshifted ($\delta=0$) Helmholtz equation, proving $k$- and mesh-robustness.
 In Section \ref{sec:numerics} we provide numerical results that verify these proofs, and demonstrate our claim of $\mathcal{O}(k)$ wallclock solver time.
 Finally, in Section \ref{sec:summary} we provide a summary and outlook.